-Runtimes of the coupled simulation with a single BigJob is given on Table 5.
-In all scenarios, the same numbers of processors are initially assigned to CFD and MD simulations.
-Processors distribution in S1LB is changing during the simulation according to the result of a LB function.
-For both simulations, the time difference between S0 and S1 are within 1%.
-This explains that the possible overhead of a BigJob due to the communication with the advert server (for monitoring the status of sub-jobs) are negligible.
-In cases of load-balanced BigJob simulations, there is a significant reduction in the runtime compared to the default BigJob application when 256 processors are used -- 23.1%.
-For larger problem set, the performance gain through the application of a LB is relatively small (7.0%), whose reason is discussed below.
+The runtimes of the coupled simulation with a single BigJob are shown in Table 5.
+In all scenarios, the same numbers of processors were initially assigned to CFD and MD simulations.
+Processors distribution in S1LB changed during the simulation according to the result of the LB function.
+For both simulations, the time difference between S0 and S1 is within 1%, which explains why the possible overhead of a BigJob due to communication with the advert server (for monitoring the status of sub-jobs) is negligible.
+In cases of load-balanced BigJob simulations, there is a significant reduction in the runtime (23.1%) compared with the default BigJob application when 256 processors are used.
+For a larger problem set, the performance gain through the application of a LB is relatively small (7.0%), the reason for which is discussed below.